stoplightio/studio/docs/Design-and-Modeling/03-http-endpoints.md

 ![Write View](../../assets/images/write-view.png)

-While not for the faint hearted, you can also edit the raw JSON schema directly if you are familiar with the format, or have a pre-existing JSON schema representation of your data structure.
+While not for the faint hearted, you can also edit the raw JSON Schema directly if you are familiar with the format, or have a pre-existing JSON Schema representation of your data structure.

-To edit the raw JSON schema, [switch to the **Code** tab](../ui-overview.md) next to the **Form** tab.
+To edit the raw JSON Schema, [switch to the **Code** tab](../ui-overview.md) next to the **Form** tab.
 This will switch you over to the Write view which will allow you to make edits directly in the raw schema.

 ## Try it Out